 Quick Answer

-The safest approach is simple: use open hands, minimal pointing, and calm movements.
+The safest default is simple: use open hands, minimal pointing, and relaxed movements.

 The Core Reality (Why Gestures Matter)